Venafi/venafips/docs/index.md

 ### Additional Modules

 - If running on Windows with PowerShell v5, multithreading is supported with [Microsoft.PowerShell.ThreadJob](https://github.com/PowerShell/ThreadJob), a Microsoft PowerShell module.
-Install this for increased performance on the functions that support it.
+Install this via `Install-Module -Name Microsoft.PowerShell.ThreadJob` for increased performance on the functions that support it.
 Version 2.1.0 has been tested.
 - There are a few TLSPC functions which require Sodium encryption.
-These functions require the PSSodium module be installed from the PowerShell Gallery.
+These functions require the PSSodium module be installed from the PowerShell Gallery via `Install-Module -Name PSSodium -RequiredVersion '0.4.2'`.
+Optionally, you can provide `-Force` to the function for the module to be automatically installed .
 Also for those functions, on Windows, the latest C++ runtime must be installed.
 Version 0.4.2 has been tested.

 ## Usage